Non-transitive pseudo-Anosov flows: Abstract

 \section{Abstract}

-We study (topological) pseudo-Anosov flows from the perspective of the associated group actions on their orbit spaces and boundary at infinity.
-We extend the definition of Anosov-like action from \cite{BFM} from the transitive to the general non-transitive context and show that one can recover the basic sets of a flow, the Smale order on basic sets, and their essential features, from such general group actions.
-Using these tools, we prove that a pseudo-Anosov flow in a $3$ manifold is entirely determined by the associated action of the fundamental group on the boundary at infinity of its orbit space.
-We also give a proof that any topological pseudo-Anosov flow on an atoroidal 3-manifold is necessarily transitive, and prove that density of periodic orbits implies transitivity, in the topological rather than smooth case.
+This paper describes a structure theory for (topological) pseudo-Anosov flows from the perspective of the associated group actions on their orbit spaces and boundary at infinity.
+We extend the definition of Anosov-like action from \cite{BFM} from the transitive to the general nontransitive context and show that one can recover many dynamical features such as the basic sets of a flow, and the Smale order on basic sets, from such general group actions.

+Using these tools, we prove that a pseudo-Anosov flow on a compact $3$ manifold is determined by the associated action of the fundamental group on the boundary at infinity of its orbit space, answering an open question.
+We also give a number of other applications, including a proof that any topological pseudo-Anosov flow on an atoroidal 3-manifold is necessarily transitive, and that density of periodic orbits implies transitivity.
+These latter results fill some gaps in the literature, where proofs have only been written in the smooth Anosov case.